A big week of Canadian gaming events is right around the corner

 You can tune into the Canadian Game Awards in person or via Twitch.

-Image credit:
+Image credit: Northern Arena/XP Gaming